ravikmrsingh8/oauth-demo/eureka-discovery-service/README.md

 We have disabled properties register-with-eureka and fetch-registry in our standalone application but in production, generally, there is a cluster of eureka servers and they register among themselves as clients.
 But for learning purposes, we are running the server on the localhost and we don’t need a cluster.
 So we need to switch off the client's behavior so that it doesn't try to register itself.

-At this point if we start  Application we can see eureka server running at port 8761 with microservice instances registered.
+At this point if we start  Application we can see eureka server running at port 8761 with no microservice instances registered.

 ![image info](/images/eureka-service-discovery/eureka-server-runnig-alone.png)

 ## Eureka Client Setup

-We will create 2 Microservices which will be Eureka clients, <code>product-service</code> and <code>user-service</code> example shown is for <code>product-service</code>, similar steps are required for <code>user-service</code> as well
+We will create 2 Microservices which will be Eureka clients, <code>product-service</code> and <code>user-service</code>

+ Example shown here is for <code>product-service</code>, similar steps are required for <code>user-service</code> as well

 ### 1. Add required dependencies